iiontihy/odroid-c2-marshmallow-helper/README.md

 ### preconfigure.sh
 This script takes care of:
 - downloading and extracting necessary toolchains for u-boot and kernel compilation - placed under **./toolchain** sub-folder.
-- downloading and extracting and configuring standalone OpenJDK 1.7 - placed under **./openjdk7-7u171-x64** sub-folder.
+- downloading, extracting and configuring standalone OpenJDK 1.7 - placed under **./openjdk7-7u171-x64** sub-folder.
 The source of this package comes from the Slackware package repository since it was easier to extract, configure and use it in standalone form.
 - downloading and extracting the **'repo'** CLI tool - placed under **./repo** sub-folder.

 ### init-marshmallow.sh
 This script takes care of:
 - downloading the Odroid-C2 source for Android Marshmallow - placed under **./marshmallow** sub-folder.
 Currently this action is done using **'anonymous' identity** for Git operations.
-Please, change this in the script if you need to
+Please, change this in the script if you need to.
 - applying all __*.diff__ files it finds in the root repository folder over the **./marshmallow** sub-folder.
 The __*.diff__ files are assumed to be produced by the **repo diff** command and appied using the **apply_repo_diff.sh** script.

 ### build-marshmallow.sh